sanzaru/autover/README.md

 ## Requirements
 * NodeJS >= 10.x.x: http://nodejs.org

-> The script could alsp run on older versions of NodeJS, but were never tested with them.
+> The script could also run on older versions of NodeJS, but were never tested with them.

 ## Getting started
 Install the package